Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion

 In a nutshell, the contributions of this work include:

-\begin{itemize} \item A novel in-the-wild egocentric human trajectory forecasting dataset has been constructed. \item Three different types of modalities are proposed and their effectiveness has been evaluated for egocentric human trajectory forecasting. \item A Transformer-based encoder-decoder framework integrated with a novel cascaded cross-attention mechanism has been designed to forecast the trajectory of the camera wearer in the egocentric setting. \end{itemize}
+\begin{itemize} \item A novel in-the-wild egocentric human trajectory forecasting dataset has been constructed.
+The dataset can be downloaded from~\url{https://github.com/Jianing-Qiu/TISS}. \item Four different types of modalities are proposed and their effectiveness has been evaluated for egocentric human trajectory forecasting. \item A Transformer-based encoder-decoder framework integrated with a novel cascaded cross-attention mechanism has been designed to forecast the trajectory of the camera wearer in the egocentric setting. \end{itemize}